rieckpil/progmot/content/post/writing-a-book-remotely.md

 What's left to do is to click the release button inside Leanpub to build a new digital version of our eBook.
 Theoretically, we can even automate this and publish a new release on each commit for the `main` branch.

 ## Getting the First Readers aka.
-Getting Early Feedback
+Early Feedback 📖

 (having something to show, basic landing page, getting a cover, trouble with the naming, first version on Leanpub)